UoSM-CIRG/DroneDetectionMocap/README.md

 ### Experiments

-Occasional glitches, clearly not good enough for real time application.
+Occasional glitches observed, not suitable for real-time applications.

-Exported the raw data, removing the outlier fused data points and smoothen the overall plots give quite a good estimation.
+After exporting raw data, removing outlier data points, and smoothing overall plots, there is quite a decent estimation.

 Check the full video